Silahdar Damat Ali Pasha: Early life

 Ali Pasha was born to a Turkish family in Iznik (ancient Nicaea), in modern Turkey.
 His father's name was Hacı Hüseyin.
-He was trained in the Enderun palace school in Istanbul and during the reign of Mustafa II he was appointed to be the personal secretary of the sultan.
-In 1709, he was engaged to the daughter of Ahmet III, gaining the title damat (bridegroom) and was appointed as the Second Vizier.
+He was trained in the Enderun palace school in Istanbul and during the reign of Mustafa II he was appointed the personal secretary of the sultan.
+In 1709, he was engaged to Fatma Sultan, a daughter of Ahmed III, gaining the title damat (bridegroom) and was appointed as the Second Vizier.
 On 27 April 1713, he became the Grand Vizier.